-On May 15th, 2008, the Arctic Fishery Alliance Limited Partnership was formed with the objective of distributing the benefits that can be achieved from increased participation in the offshore fishery to a greater number of communities in Nunavut.
-The newly formed partnership was awarded an allocation of 1,260MT of turbot in 2009.
+AFA’s origins can be traced to Nattivak HTA’s history of turbot fishing in NAFO division 0B.
+Qikiqtarjuaq’s HTA had held turbot quota since the mid-1990s.
+On May 15th, 2008, Arctic Fishery Alliance Limited Partnership was formed with the objective of distributing the benefits gained from increased participation in the offshore fishery to a greater number of communities in Nunavut.
+The newly formed partnership was awarded its first allocation of turbot in 2009.

 In 2010, AFA purchased its first fishing vessel, the 100’ fixed-gear factory freezer Suvak, transitioning the enterprise from a royalty-based business model to one with its own harvesting capacity.
 AFA also received an increase in quota.